Project Director, Mississippi Integrated Basic Education and Skills Training Initiative

-Christin Durham is a research associate in the Income and Benefits Policy Center, where she conducts research and evaluation for projects related to workforce development and poverty.
-She is the project manager for the national evaluation of the Trade Adjustment Assistance Community College and Career Training (TAACCCT) grant program.
+Christin Durham is a research associate in the Income and Benefits Policy Center at the Urban Institute, where she conducts research and evaluation for projects related to workforce development, education and training for disadvantaged populations, and the safety net.